jonlidgard/blog/content/post/rfsend.md

 ## Configuring linux to use the PRU

-Looking at the transmitter PCB I can see that A0 - A4 are hard wired to form an address, Here's the group address for my transitter - your's will probably be different:
+Looking at the transmitter PCB I can see that A0 - A4 are hard wired to form an address, Here's the group address for my transmitter - your's will probably be different:

 Pin |Connection |Tri-State| Binary
  ---|----------|----------|----